-13. As a result of our audit, we did not become aware of any material uncertainties related to events and conditions that may cast significant doubt on the Fund's ability to continue as a going concern.
+13. As a result of our audit, we did not become aware of any material uncertainties related to events and conditions that may cast significant doubt on the Office's ability to continue as a going concern.

-MATERIAL WEAKNESSES IN INTERNAL CONTROL
+SIGNIFICANT AND OTHER DEFICIENCIES IN INTERNAL CONTROL

-14. We have not identified significant matters relating to internal controls as part of our audit.
+14. We did not identify any significant internal control deficiencies as part of our audit.